GodFatherQ/Whats-Not-App/README.md

 A WhatsApp copy app using Flutter, SocketIo and Node.

-This project is a personal project done with the help of Dev Stack's long playlist <a href="https://www.youtube.com/watch?v=uydBHliNXwE&list=PLtIU0BH0pkKrgqaT-9JSrRRyetkVEkDn6&ab_channel=DevStack">tutorial</a>.
+This project is a personal project done with the help of Dev Stack's long playlist <a href = "https://www.youtube.com/watch?v=uydBHliNXwE&list=PLtIU0BH0pkKrgqaT-9JSrRRyetkVEkDn6&ab_channel=DevStack" target = "_blank">tutorial</a>.

 Feel free to make changes.